-TO: Assistant Director Agency for Workforce Innovation
+TO: Assistant Director

+Agency for Workforce Innovation

-This matter comes before the undersigned Special Deputy pursuant to the Petitioner's protest of the Respondent's determination dated February 19, 2010.
+This matter comes before the undersigned Special Deputy pursuant to the Petitioner's protest of the Respondent's determination dated January 14, 2011.

-After due notice to the parties, a telephone hearing was held on June 14, 2011.
-After due notice to the parties, a telephone hearing, consolidated with 2011-17382, was held on June 14, 2011.
+After due notice to the parties, a telephone hearing, consolidated with 2010-54782, was held on June 14, 2011.
 The Petitioner, represented by its president, appeared and testified.
 Six former Data Managers appeared as witnesses for the Petitioner.
 The Respondent, represented by a Department of Revenue Tax Auditor II, appeared and testified.
 Joined Party Ashley Interlandi appeared and testified.
 Joined Party Tracey Lee appeared and testified.